 - We strive for excellence in all we do

-HLC’s model is predicated on the benefits of partnership working.
+HLC’s model is based on the benefits of partnership working.
 We do not directly deliver learning, acting as an honest broker in the procurement of delivery partners and a management function to secure funds and also deliver quantitative and qualitative outcomes.
 We believe that we can most effectively respond to learner, community and employer needs by working closely with a wide range of quality delivery partners.
-Our consortia of delivery partners are shaped by funder, learner and employer needs, and is constantly evolving to meet a disparate and changing set of priorities.
+Our consortium of delivery partners are shaped by funder, learner and employer needs, and is constantly evolving to meet a disparate and changing set of priorities.

 Quality and Provider Development

 We believe that provider quality support and development is the cornerstone to effective delivering of learning, and have invested heavily in this area of work.
 Delivery partners will have access to HLC’s training and support service which equips providers with skills to deliver outstanding teaching.
 Services include:

 - One-to-one quality support from the HLC team, including observations of teaching, learning and assessment.

 - Quality support website with access to a wide range of contract and quality related resources and access to For Skills Assessments

 - CPD for provider staff through HLC funded Provider Development Group

 As well as the above mentioned quality support we will also provide the following:

 Due Diligence – This is an essential part of our role.
 We will work with delivery partners to ensure they have the capacity to deliver.